joshuadavidthomas/django-github-app/README.md

 Fully supports both sync (WSGI) and async (ASGI) Django applications.

-Projects using django-github-app:
+## Projects using django-github-app

 - [psf/clabot](https://github.com/psf/clabot)

-> [!NOTE]
-> Are you using this project in a production application?
+Are you using this project in a production application?
 Open a PR to add it to this list!

 ## Requirements